ombiradar30/odin-recipes/README.md

 Made a simple recipe website

-Tried some css just ofr experimenting and learning to gain experience beforehand, used dontfeartheinternet.com and The Odin Project for it
+Tried some css just for experimenting and learning to gain experience beforehand, used dontfeartheinternet.com and The Odin Project for it